-Building Description and type of use Army recruitment centre.
+Building Description and type of use Administrative/office building with ablutions and a bar.
 Approx. number of occupants and overall age group Unknown.
-Normal operational hours of this building Unknown.
+Normal operational hours of this building Typically, office hours.
 On site contact name at date of LRA Dean Bywood (Barrack Manager)